meteorlxy/vuepress-theme-meteorlxy/docs/_posts/2019-02-27-theme-guide-en.md

       // show title in the header or not
       showTitle: true,
     },

+    // Footer Config (Optional)
+    footer: {
+      // Show 'Powered by VuePress' or not (enable it to support VuePress)
+      poweredBy: true,

+      // Show the theme that you are using (enable it to support this theme) (please do not disable it, haha)
+      poweredByTheme: true,

+      // Add your custom footer (HTML supported)
+      custom: 'Copyright 2018-present <a href="https://github.com/meteorlxy" target="_blank">meteorlxy</a> | MIT License',
+    },

     // Show the last updated time of your posts
     lastUpdated: true,